st-peters-mbare-iot-makerspace/Offline-First-Incentivized-Internet-Sharing-Community-Network/README.md

 This project utilises [Hype](https://hypelabs.io/?r=10), which is an SDK for cross-platform peer-to-peer communication with mesh networking.
 Hype works even without Internet access, connecting devices via other communication channels such as Bluetooth, Wi-Fi direct, and Infrastructural Wi-Fi.

-The Community Network, developed using the Hype Open Protocol, enables iMbare to share its excess fixed-plan Internet with locals whilst getting incentivized through HOP tokens. iMbare’s offline-first CN is implemented as a Content Distribution Network, created from a cluster of Raspberry Pis.
+The Community Network, developed using the Hype Open Protocol, enables IAmMbare to share its excess fixed-plan Internet with locals whilst getting incentivized through HOP tokens. iMbare’s offline-first CN is implemented as a Content Distribution Network, created from a cluster of Raspberry Pis.

 ## Setup